 About

-Discovery ChalleNGe Academy (Discovery Youth ChalleNGe Program) is a free 22-week residential, quasi-military style alternative education program supported by the National Guard with no military obligation.
-Cadets take part in workshops and skills training in areas like coping strategies, job searching, health and hygiene, responsible citizenship, leadership, substance abuse, anger management, stress management, team building skills, budgeting, and career readiness, along with goal planning workshops, learning how to complete a written resume and employment applications, and learning how to conduct themselves during an interview.
-The program also includes smoking cessation, nutrition, sexual responsibility classes, volunteering with community projects and agencies such as the American Cancer Society, Special Olympics, and the Emergency Food Bank, participation in Color Guard and Drill and Ceremonies Corps, military style PT, running, organized sports, field trips to local sporting events, and presentations and field trips arranged through the National Guard.
+Discovery ChalleNGe Academy (Discovery Youth ChalleNGe Program) is a 22-week residential, quasi-military style alternative education program where students, called Cadets, take part in workshops and skills training in areas such as coping strategies, job searching, health and hygiene, responsible citizenship, and leadership.
+Cadets attend classes and workshops on substance abuse, anger management, stress management, team building skills, budgeting, and career readiness and goal planning, and they complete written resumes and employment applications.
+The program also includes military style PT, running, organized sports, field trips to local sporting events, service activities at places like the Emergency Food Bank or Special Olympics, and presentations and field trips arranged through the National Guard.

 • Ages: 16–18 years old

-• Price: The program is offered free of charge as a 22-week residential, quasi-military style program, and the cost of attendance surpasses $22,000 per Cadet.
+• Price: The program is offered free of charge, and the cost of attendance surpasses $22,000 per Cadet.

 • Ages: 16–18 years old

-• Price: The program is offered free of charge as a 22-week residential, quasi-military style program, and the cost of attendance surpasses $22,000 per Cadet.
+• Price: The program is offered free of charge, and the cost of attendance surpasses $22,000 per Cadet.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.